ROCm/HIP/docs/understand/texture_fetching.rst

   :alt: Texture with wrap addressing
   :align: center

+  Texture with wrap addressing.

-  The purple lines are not part of the texture, only denote the edge, where the addressing begins.
+The purple lines are not part of the texture.
+They only denote the edge, where the addressing begins.

 .. _texture_fetching_mirror:
 Address mode mirror